Skip to Content

 Speakeasy creates SDKs that are type-safe from development to production.
 As our CEO wrote, type safe is better than type faith.

 The Vercel SDK uses Zod to validate data sent to and received from the server.
 This provides safer runtime code execution and helps developers catch errors before making API calls.
+By contrast, the Cloudflare SDK unsafely casts response data — effectively slapping an any on it and trusting that the shape matches at runtime.

 Here’s what happens when invalid data is passed to each SDK: